Who Is Gene Simmons?

 Simmons struggled to maintain enthusiasm for the new incarnation of his band, however, instead focusing on a film career.
 His films, however, including B-movies such as Runaway (1984) and Trick or Treat (1986), never quite took off at the box office.
 Simmons and his bandmates suffered another setback when Carr discovered he had developed cancer.
 After battling the disease for several years, Carr eventually died of cerebral hemorrhaging in 1991.

 KISS rallied in the midst of their grieving, taking on new drummer Eric Singer, and released the album, Revenge in 1992.
 The album made gold status, and landed in the Billboard Top 10.
 While the most recent incarnation of KISS continued recording and touring, Simmons and Stanley also assembled a reunion tour of the original members in 1996.
 Performances with the original group continued in full make-up and costume, and grossed more than $43.6 million, making Kiss the top concert act of 1996.

 Simmons has been romantically linked to Liza Minnelli, Cher and Diana Ross, but has been living with actress and former Playboy playmate Shannon Tweed since the mid-1980s.
 The couple has two children: a son, Nick, and a daughter, Sophie.
 The family made the leap to reality television in 2006 on the A&E television network with the show Gene Simmons Family Jewels.
-Each episode featured a different family adventure, from both Tweed and Simmons getting cosmetic surgery together, to Gene managing Nick's band.
-The show just completed its sixth season, featuring the wedding of Simmons and Tweed which took place on October 1, 2011, in Beverly Hills, California.
+Each episode featured a different family adventure, from both Tweed and Simmons getting cosmetic surgery together to Simmons managing Nick's band.
+The show ran for six seasons, with season six featuring the wedding of Simmons and Tweed which took place on October 1, 2011, in Beverly Hills, California.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!